anchurcn/GoldsrcFramework/README.md

 GoldsrcFramework is a code library that rewrites HLSDK using C# (.NET 8).
 It supports developing GoldSrc mods with C#, providing a better development experience and higher development efficiency for GoldSrc mod developers.

+## WIP
+Currently only runable on xash, and goldsrc crashes.

 ## Features

 - Support developing GoldSrc mods with C#